 In February of 2017 I tested a new Crosman Steel Eagle right out of the box.
 It was .177 caliber and 6.9 grain pellets were used.
 The first shot was 1483 FPS and dieseled heavily.
 The second was 1428 FPS again with heavy dieseling.
 It took a total of about 10 shots for the dieseling to stop completely.
 After that it produced a ten shot string averaging 1031 FPS.
 The high was 1067 and the low was 997.
 Silicone oil was added to the chamber of this gun before it left the factory.
 The amount they added was the cause of the excessive dieseling at the beginning of the test.
 One drop would have burned off much quicker.

-For the second phase of testing I added one drop of Mobil 1 10W30 directly into the compression chamber.
+For the second phase of testing I added one drop of my AIRPOWER ™ HIGH-PERFORMANCE AIRGUN OIL directly into the compression chamber.
+This is a petroleum-based oil that works excellent in models that require this type.
 The first shot was 1445 FPS with heavy dieseling.
 The second shot dropped to 1231, the third didn't sound like it dieseled at all but the FPS was still elevated at 1117.
 The fourth shot was 1085 and every other shot after that was between 1071 and 1087.
 The gun was more consistent, shot smoother and produced more power than it did originally.